One lubrication metric has proven especially useful for identifying hidden issues related to both the lubricant and the equipment.

-Across all stages of the lubricant, the data acquired on Lubricant Utilization are associated with other essential parameters and KPIs.
+At every stage of the lubricant’s lifecycle, data on Lubricant Utilization link closely with other essential parameters and KPIs.
 Some of these indications may be concerned with reducing overall lubricant costs, while others may be concerned with risk and reliability issues.
 Regardless of the indicator, it must start with setting up measurements and keeping track of accurate data.

 Tracking Data for Lubricant’s Application